-- 1. Start Excel. - Choose the appropriate file from the File→Open... menu.
-(Choose Files of type: All Files (.)). - 3.
+- 1. Start Excel. - 2.
+Choose the appropriate file from the File→Open... menu.
+(Choose Files of type: All Files - 3.
 A Text Import Wizard appears.
 Toggle on Delimited and choose Next. - 4.
-Toggle on Space in the Delimiters section.
-Toggle on Treat consecutive delimiters as one.
+Toggle on Comma (Cohiba default) in the Delimiters section.
 Then choose Next. - 5.
-Choose Advanced...
-In the new panel change the Decimal separator to '.' and press OK. - 6.
+Choose General column format.
+If your default decimal mark in Excel is a comma, select Advanced....
+In the new Advanced Text Import Settings change the Decimal separator to "." and press OK. - 6.
 Press Finish.

-7.2.11 Importing log files into OpenOffice/LibreOffice
+7.2.11.2 OpenOffice/LibreOffice